IAMRonHIT/RonProject/backend/README.md

     *   Automatically start the initial `user_app.py` using Streamlit (usually on port 8501).

 3. The frontend application (running on your Next.js dev server, likely port 3000) will communicate with the Flask server on port 5001.
-4. When you edit code in the frontend IDE and click "Run", the Flask server will:
+VEWhen you edit code in the frontend IDE and click "Run", the Flask server will:
     *   Overwrite `user_app.py` with the new code.
     *   Terminate the existing Streamlit process.
     *   Start a new Streamlit process with the updated `user_app.py`.